DataDog/workbench-recipes/README.md

-# INTERNAL DATADOG PROJECT
+# ONGOING DATADOG HACKATHLON PROJECT

-# Datadog workbench recipes
+# Datadog Integration Workbench recipes

-This repo holds the docker-compose recipes for use with the `workbench` tool.
+This repo holds the docker-compose recipes for use with the [workbench](https://github.com/DataDog/workbench-tooling/) tool.

 # Repository structure

-- Every folder is a separate target software, called an **integration**
+- Every folder is a separate target software, called an **recipe**
 - Each integration will provide one or several docker-compose yaml files, called **flavors**
 - Each flavor can accept one or several **options**, as environment variables